rmzetti/hover-exec/test/basic_tests.md

 The top right hand `[delete block]` option will delete the code block (`ctrl-z` or `cmd-z` to restore).
 If there is an output block, that will be deleted on the first click.

-The `[command variables %f..]` option will provide some further information on possible shortcuts that can be used in command lines (not in the code itself):
+The `[command line vars %f..]` shows command line variables  that can be used (but not in the code itself, except for 'href=' or 'src=' paths):

 >      Test output (top of the editor pane) from clicking [command variables..]:
 >      %c     workspace folder 'path/': c:\Users\...\